Protests against Donald Trump

-Protests against Donald Trump have occurred in the United States and internationally, even before his entry into the 2016 presidential campaign.
-Protests have expressed opposition to Trump's campaign rhetoric, his electoral win, his first inauguration, his alleged history of sexual misconduct and various presidential actions, most notably his travel ban in 2017 and aggressive family separation policy in 2018.
+Protests against Donald Trump have occurred in the United States and internationally, mostly after his entry into the 2016 presidential campaign.
+Protests have expressed opposition to Trump's campaign rhetoric, his ideology, his electoral win, his first inauguration, his alleged history of sexual misconduct, including a 2023 verdict in which he was held liable for sexual abuse, and various presidential actions, including his travel ban in 2017 and aggressive family separation policy in 2018.

 Some protests have taken the form of walk-outs, business closures, and petitions as well as rallies, demonstrations, and marches.
 While most protests have been peaceful, actionable conduct such as vandalism and assaults on Trump supporters has occurred.
 Some protesters have been criminally charged with rioting.

-The largest organized protest against Trump was the day after his first inauguration; millions protested on January 21, 2017, during the Women's March, with each individual city's protest taken into consideration, makes it the largest single-day protest in the history of the United States.
+One of the largest organized protests against Trump was the day after his first inauguration; millions protested on January 21, 2017, during the Women's March, with each individual city's protest taken into consideration, making it what was then the largest single-day protest in the history of the United States.

 Following Trump's victory in the 2024 presidential election, a new wave of protests was held in reaction to his second presidency.
+The 50501 movement in coordination with Indivisible, the American Civil Liberties Union and several other organizations staged a series of protests known as the Hands Off and No Kings protests.
+In 2026, large Hands off Greenland protests against Trump took place in several countries in response to Trump's desire to annex Greenland.
+According to data posted by the Crowd Counting Consortium at Harvard University, protests against Trump that were reported in official sources were 4 times as common during the first year of his second term compared to the first year of his first term.

 2016 presidential campaign

-A number of protests against Trump's candidacy and political positions occurred during his presidential campaign, essentially at his political rallies.
+A number of protests against Trump's candidacy and political positions occurred during his initial presidential campaign, essentially at his political rallies.